 Some examples might help illustrate this:

-- Woolworths Everyday Money Platinum Visa offers a 0.5% (or 0.5c per $) return on all spend – with 1% return on Woolworths and Caltex Woolworths spend American Express offers cashback straight to your account for using points of 0.7c per Membership Rewards point, or a purchase through Amex travel for 1c per Membership Rewards point
+- American Express offers cashback straight to your account for using points of 0.7c per Membership Rewards point, or a purchase through Amex Travel for 1c per point

 What does this mean in real life?

-For example if a retailer adds a surcharge for either or both of American Express or Visa/MasterCard payments, you need to be able to quickly figure out whether that surcharge is worth paying to decide whether it’s still worth using your card while you’re at the point of purchase.
+For example, if a retailer adds a surcharge for either or both of American Express or Visa/MasterCard payments, you need to be able to quickly figure out whether that surcharge is worth paying to decide whether it is still worth using your card while you’re at the point of purchase.

-With the thinking above, we’re looking at credit card surcharges of up to around 1.5% being reasonable to bear to earn more Qantas or Velocity points (when earned on a 1 point per $ basis).
+With the thinking above, we are looking at credit card surcharges of up to around 1.5% being reasonable to bear to earn more Qantas or Velocity points (when earned on a 1 point per $ basis).

-Alternatively, if there’s a points bonus on offer—say 10,000 points for a cost of $100—then you can decide whether to take it up or not.
-I would take 10,000 points at a rate of $100, as that’s a cost per point of 1c.
+Alternatively, if there is a points bonus on offer—say 10,000 points for a cost of $100—then you can decide whether to take it up or not.
+I would take 10,000 points at a rate of $100, as that is a cost per point of 1c.

 Considering redemption values

-This is where personal opinion and subjectivity around the value of points comes in—as how we would be prepared to use points gives some variability in their personal value to each of us.
+This is where personal opinion and subjectivity around the value of points comes in—as in, how we would be prepared to use points gives some variability in their personal value to each of us.

 Your redemption value can be approximately calculated by considering your own hard preference for using points instead of cash.
-There are plenty of methods out there for doing this, but my preferred tactic is to consider one or several real-world examples of trading off points vs cash and seeing what cent per point value that turns out for you.
+There are plenty of methods out there for doing this but my preferred tactic is to consider one or several real-world examples of trading off points versus cash and seeing what cent per-point value that turns out for you.

-For example*, say I want to travel to Perth from Sydney in a few weeks time.
-The outbound flight I can fly during daylight hours, but due to prior commitments I have to fly on a redeye back to the East Coast.
+Say I want to travel to Perth from Sydney in a few weeks’ time.
+The outbound flight I can fly during daylight hours, but due to prior commitments, I have to fly on a redeye back to the East Coast.

-I really want to travel Business Class for the return flight—so much so that I would consider paying $750 cash to get a good night’s sleep.
+I really want to travel Business Class for the return flight—so much so that I would consider paying around $750 cash to get a good night’s sleep but not the full price.
 Less the $32 in taxes, that means I would be valuing my 36,000 points at a value of 1.99 cents per point.

-The value of the redemption compared to the actual cash price is another indicator of the value of the redemption—compared to the $1,750 fare, I would be getting 4.86c per point in value.
+The value of the redemption compared to the actual cash price is another indicator of the value of the redemption—compared to the $1,750 fare, I would be getting 4.77c per point in value.

-But as I explained, I wasn’t actually prepared to pay $1,750 for that overnight flight, so 4.86c per point is not a true indicator of my redemption value—1.99c per point is.
-That’s above my 1.5c per point earn cost, so I’m happy with making that redemption.
+But as I explained, I wasn’t actually prepared to pay $1,750 for that overnight flight, so 4.77c per point is not a true indicator of my redemption value—1.99c per point is.
+That’s above my 1.5c per-point earn cost, so I’m happy with making that redemption.

-For the outbound, I’m OK with flying in Economy, and to get there I have to pay at least $350 – otherwise I can’t take the trip.
-So the redemption value can be calculated as $350 less the $32 in taxes I’d have to pay on a points redemption, vs 18,000 points – giving a redemption value of 1.76c.
+For the outbound, I’m OK with flying in Economy, and to get there I have to pay at least $350, otherwise, I can’t take the trip.
+So the redemption value can be calculated as $350 less the $32 in taxes I’d have to pay on a points redemption vs 18,000 points – giving a redemption value of 1.77c.

 This is creeping closer to my break-even point of 1.5c.
 At this point though, maths and rationality would dictate that I should still make the redemption.

-However in reality, my willingness to redeem at this rate is impacted by other factors outside of this valuation such as how many more points I have in my account, what I would like to use them for (i.e. saving up for a different trip), and whether I want to earn points and status with the flight as well.
-Given that – I would probably purchase the ticket, and not use my points.
+However, in reality, my willingness to redeem at this rate is impacted by other factors outside of this valuation, such as how many more points I have in my account, what I would like to use them for—perhaps saving them up for a different trip—and whether I want to earn points and Status Credits with the flight as well.
+Given that, I would probably purchase the ticket and not use my points.

-Singapore Airlines KrisFlyer miles are some of the most valuable airline points/miles we have readily available in Australia.
-Redemption availability is generally good, their in-flight product is great and their pricing is competitive.
+Singapore Airlines KrisFlyer miles are some of the most valuable airline points we have readily available in Australia.
+Redemption availability is generally good, their inflight product is great and their pricing is competitive.

-Here’s an example redemption – a return Business Class flight to Europe, from Sydney.
-Long-haul redemptions on Singapore Airlines, to say, London, Amsterdam, Paris or Frankfurt are all some of the best value uses of KrisFlyer miles from Australia.
+Here is an example redemption: a return Business Class flight to Europe, from Sydney.
+Long-haul redemptions on Singapore Airlines, to say, London, Amsterdam, Paris or Frankfurt are some of the best-value uses of KrisFlyer miles from Australia.

-A Sydney to London redemption would usually cost 161,500 KrisFlyer miles return plus around $900 in taxes, all up.
-That’s amazing value.
-Qantas would have you pay 128,000 Qantas Points one way for the same trip on Qantas/Emirates flights.
+A Sydney/Melbourne/Brisbane – London redemption would usually cost 105,000 KrisFlyer miles one-way + ~$100 in taxes—that pretty great value.
+Qantas would have you pay 128,000 Qantas Points for the same trip on Qantas/Emirates flights.

 Onto redemption values.
-I personally would be happy with an out of pocket cost of up to, say, $4,000 for this Business Class return trip to Europe.
-Beyond this, and I would start questioning either my desire to fly in Business, or my need for the trip.
+I personally would be happy with an out-of-pocket cost of up to, say, $2,000 for this Business Class flight to Europe.
+Beyond this, and I would start questioning either my desire to fly in Business or my need for the trip.